CastilhosR/Rossmann/README.md

 # 7. In the next cycle ?

 - Better plots;
-- More tests in ML algoritms;
+- Try new ML algoritms;
 - Build a pipeline to retrain model.